stainless-api/upload-openapi-spec-action/examples/README.md

 * `build`, which runs when a commit is pushed to a branch you specify.
 The job creates a build of your SDK against the latest commit on that branch.

-By default, the push workflow uses the same commit message.
+In the examples, the push workflow is configured to use a generic commit message.
+You can change this to the message of the pushed commit by using `${{ github.event.head_commit.message }}`.

 ## Integration with docs platforms